Nikon Sportstar EX 8×25

 The closest focusing distance of the Nikon Sportstar is just under 8 feet.
 This is actually quite excellent, so you can use it to take a closer look at interesting insects or other small things that are sitting close in front of you.

-Edge sharpness and Edge Blurring
+Edge Sharpness And Edge Blurring

 Using the Nikon Sportstar is really fun, the images are beautifully sharp and rich in contrast.
 The middle 50% of the field of view is beautifully sharp.